ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 2. You are aware of the storage capabilities and differences between classic and VPC.
 3. Back up your data before you begin the migration process.

-## Step 1: Create {{site.data.keyword.cloud}} Transit Gateway and establish connection between classic and VPC
+## Step 1: Create {{site.data.keyword.cloud}} Transit Gateway and establish a connection between classic and VPC
 {: #step-1-create-ibm-cloud-transit-gateway-data-migration}

 Your classic infrastructure and VPC infrastructure need to be able to reach each other, which can be achieved in many ways: public interfaces, VPN, transit gateway.
-If you need to move data from a few machines, you might want to use a public interface.
+If you need to move data from a few servers, you might want to use a public interface.
 However, if you have a large amount of data from different sources or large data sets, then you need to use {{site.data.keyword.tg_full_notm}}, which uses {{site.data.keyword.cloud_notm}} to interconnect between classic and VPC.

 Before you create your {{site.data.keyword.tg_full_notm}}, review the following requirements and considerations: